markdoc/docs/pages/docs/attributes.md

 ## Create a custom attribute

-With Markdoc you can create custom attributes, which can be used within tags.
+With Markdoc you can create custom attributes, and use them within tags.
 In this example, you're creating a `DateTime` attribute that makes sure a valid string is provided.

 ```js
 // ./attribute-types/DateTime.js